cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/XRayRibs.md

 ---
 section: Amber
-displayTitle: Crazy
+displayTitle: Crazy Talk From XRay Ribs
-uriTitle: Crazy
+uriTitle: crazy-talk-from-xray-ribs
 ---

-Crazy Talk From XRay Ribs

 You came back from the doctor's, and the discussions of your bruise,